RahulAshwanth/nlp_chatbot/README.md

 ## Features

-- Recognizes and responds to greetings.
+- Recognizes and responds to greetings.n
 - Responds to predefined conversation phrases.
 - Simple and easy to understand code structure.
 - Exits the conversation gracefully when the user types 'bye'.